ambiikkaaa/Movie-Recommendation-system/README.md

 - credits.csv -→ Contains cast and crew details
 - movie_data.pkl -→ Preprocessed data (used by the model)

-🔗 Links for the Datset and Preprocessed files : https://drive.google.com/drive/folders/1SfXjLSxiesLPZodVMg2LAibgVfOzDc3J?usp=drive_link
+🔗 Link for the Datasets and Preprocessed files : https://drive.google.com/drive/folders/1SfXjLSxiesLPZodVMg2LAibgVfOzDc3J?usp=drive_link

-# 🛠️ Model
+# Model

 - The recommendation engine is powered by cosine similarity
 - The .pkl file (movie_data.pkl) stores the processed similarity data